 Sam had obviously been sick for a while and he weighed 475 pounds at his death.
 If you accept Tin Chappell’s report of February, 1875, Sam had gained almost 180 pounds in two years, a prodigious and prodigiously self-destructive feat of gluttony for a middle-aged man.

-Oliver Towles did his best.
-Riddleburger’s stayed in business until 1882, although it changed hands at least three times.
-But, without Sam Riddleburger, “the embodiment and illustrator of good living”, Riddleburger’s was just another restaurant.
+Oliver Towles did his best, and although it changed hands at least three times, Riddleburger’s stayed in business until 1882.
+Without Sam Riddleburger, however, “the embodiment and illustrator of good living”, Riddleburger’s was just another restaurant.